tonyrci2/redcap-dynamic-downtime-messages/README.md

 # redcap-dynamic-downtime-messages
-Simplifies the configuration of "downtime" banners in REDCap
+External module that simplifies the configuration of "downtime" banners in REDCap

 ## Configuration
 ![configuration](/img/start.png?raw=true "Config")